-• We have not treated you with respect
+- We have not treated you with respect

-• We have given you a poor service
+- We have given you a poor service

-• We have not stuck to our policies or procedures
+- We have not stuck to our policies or procedures

 If you have applied for advocacy services from NAS and have been refused or placed on a waiting list, you may appeal if you think that this decision is unfair.
 You will be given a copy of the Access and Eligibility Policy, which explains how decisions about eligibility for services are made.
-The complaints procedure will investigate whether NAS has correctly followed the have been taken into account.
+The complaints procedure will investigate whether NAS has correctly followed the Access and Eligibility Policy and whether there are any other circumstances which should have been taken into account.